CallMEbred/simpleBashMultitool/README.md

-# Multitool
+# simpleBashMultitool

-A simple multitool script packaged as a macOS app.
+A simple multitool coded in Bash, packaged as a macOS app.
 Provides utilities like file organization, ASCII art generation, and system info.

 ---